Instagram Adds In-App Checkout for Brands

 YouTube to Offer Fact Checking

-YouTube is planning to expand worldwide a fact-check box for search results that it has been testing in India.
+YouTube is planning a worldwide expansion of a fact-check box for search results that it has been testing in India.
 The fact-check box will appear in the results for topics that prone to distortion.

 A YouTube spokesperson said about the change, “As part of our ongoing efforts to build a better news experience on YouTube, we are expanding our information panels to bring fact checks from eligible publishers to YouTube.”